Tiger & Bunny: Manga

 A one-shot manga drawn by Masakazu Katsura was released in Shueisha's Weekly Young Jump magazine on August 4, 2011, followed by a serialized manga series drawn by Hiroshi Ueda which began serialization in Miracle Jump magazine in October 2011.
 The manga, along with a 4-Panel Comic Anthology by various artists, has been licensed in North America by Viz Media and was released in 2013.

 On March 12, 2022, two manga adaptations of the sequel series were announced.
 A manga adaptation written by Erika Yoshida and illustrated by Hiroshi Ueda titled Tiger & Bunny 2 The Comic began serialization in Shueisha's Tonari no Young Jump website on April 15, 2022.
 Another manga adaptation written and illustrated by Mizuki Sakakibara began serialization in Kadokawa Shoten's Comic Newtype website in April 2022.

 Video games

 A video game titled Tiger & Bunny On Air Jack!
 (TIGER&BUNNY オンエアジャック！, Taigā Ando Banī On Ea Jyakku!) was developed by Namco Bandai Games for the PlayStation Portable for release on September 20, 2012.
 The game was announced by Sunrise producer Masayuki Ozaki on July 31, 2011.
 A second game, Tiger & Bunny Heroes Day (TIGER&BUNNY～ヒーローズ デイ～, Taigā Ando Banī ~Hīrōzu Dei~), was released by D3 Publisher for the PlayStation Portable on March 20, 2013.
-Kotetsu and Barnaby also appeared in a colllab for mobile game, Tales Of The Rays; alongside Blue Rose, Origami Cyclone, and Wind Wizard being costumes for Celsius (Tales Of Eternia), Kyle Dunamis (Tales Of Destiny 2), and Victor (Tales Of Xillia 2) respectively.
+Kotetsu and Barnaby also appeared in a collab for a mobile game, Tales of the Rays; alongside Blue Rose, Origami Cyclone, and Wind Wizard being costumes for Celsius (Tales of Eternia), Kyle Dunamis (Tales of Destiny 2), and Victor (Tales of Xillia 2) respectively.